 Top 10 Half Term Adventures

 There’s so many fantastic things to do on the Isle of Wight, all year round, whatever the weather.
-With so much to do, and so little time, we’ve pulled together our Top 10 picks of the best events and activities for all ages taking pace over the May Whitsun half term.
+With so much to do, and so little time, we pulled together our Top 5 picks of the best events and activities for all ages taking place over the May Whitsun half term.
+But it wasn't enough so we've doubled up and give you our Top 10!
 Whether you’re coming for one of the weekends or taking a holiday for the whole week - get out there and enjoy an Island adventure!

 1. Have an Adventure